- Many users reported receiving the Acquiring license error when trying to download or update certain apps from the Microsoft Store.

 - Type the following command in the command line and press Enter:

-- Wait for the procedure to end and try downloading apps from Windows Store again.
+- Wait for the procedure to end, and try downloading apps from Microsoft Store again.

 - After it’s done, close PowerShell and restart your PC.